Anze-/PLATECH/README.md

 #New!

++Now this repo is related to a major project, [go to the homepage!](http://anze-.github.io/clsipy/)

 + Added Full Plugin, [check it out!](/full_plugin/README.md)

 + Added a jQuery script to embed latex compiled images using the <latex dpi="integer">your \LatexCode</latex>.